Frequently Asked Questions

 Where are you located?

-One of our locations is at 4408 Spicewood Springs Rd., Austin, TX 78759, which is in northwest Austin.
-We are hoping to also expand west of Austin to support Westlake, Lake Travis, Bee Caves, Lakeway, etc. We also continue to offer virtual therapy and nutrition counseling services in Austin and throughout Texas.
+One of our locations is at 4408 Spicewood Springs Rd., Austin, TX 78759, which is in northwest Austin, easily accessible to support clients in Austin, Round Rock, Pflugerville, Cedar Park, Leander, Westlake, Lake Travis, Bee Caves, Lakeway, etc. We also continue to offer virtual therapy and nutrition counseling services in Austin and throughout Texas.

 How long does therapy/dietitian work take?